Peace in Korea could be Trump's key legacy. But the eventual outcome is still unclear.

 Poll: 60 percent of black voters believe the NFL colluded to silence Colin Kaepernick

-And given the revealing New York Times transcript of NFL owners and players discussing Trump and Colin Kaepernick, a poll conducted by Democratic pollster Cornell Belcher finds 60 percent of African-American voters in eight battleground states believe the NFL colluded to silence Kaepernick’s protests, and 35 percent of them say they’ve watched less football as a response.
+And given the revealing New York Times transcript of NFL owners and players discussing Trump and Colin Kaepernick, a poll conducted by Democratic pollster Cornell Belcher and commissioned by BlackPAC finds 60 percent of African-American voters in eight battleground states believe the NFL colluded to silence Kaepernick’s protests, and 35 percent of them say they’ve watched less football as a response.